jakobvaa/trello-relative-due-date/src/README.md

 Activities (Cards) assigned are marked with a round label with the assignee labels To filter view to one or more assignees:

-* Type `f` or click menu button and `Search cards`
+	* Type `f` (or click menu button and then `Search cards`)
 	* Click on the given member(s) or observer(s)

 <h2 id='search'>Search cards</h2>

 To find specific information such as activities with upcoming deadlines, completed or incomplete activities

-* Type `f` or click menu button and Search cards
+	* Type `f` (or click menu button and then 'Search cards')
-* Select relevant parameter from list
+	* scroll down to list of deadline searches
+	* click on appropriate search

 To search for a topic

-* Type `f` or click menu button and `Search cards`
+	* Type `f` (or click menu button and `Search cards`)
 	* Write in search word(s)

-<h2 id='power-up'>Relative Due Date Power-Up</h2>
+<h2 id='power-up'>Relative Due Dates</h2>

+All conference activities deadlines are relative to key dates i.e. what needs to happen X months before the Paper Submission Deadline or what needs to happen X months after ADCOM approval.

-The relative due date power-up was created to allow a card's due date to be dependent on another – the parent card.
+Every card (activity), except the Event Start, has a due date dependant on another card - the parent card.
 The dependency is based on X months prior to or after the deadline for the parent.

-If the parent card's due date is changed, the child cards relative due date to this card will remain unchanged but the calendar date will be automatically adjusted accordingly.
-For example, when the GC updates the start date card with the calendar date, all child cards will be updated accordingly.
+If the parent card's due date is changed, the child cards 'relative' due date to this card will remain unchanged.
+However,  the calendar date will be automatically adjusted according to the new calendar date for the parent card.
+For example, when the GC updates the Event Start date with the calendar date, all child cards will be updated accordingly.

 ### Changing the relative date on a card